Art/Art.github.io/demo/5w/readme.md

 ### Establish bidirectional-friendly creation process

-* Design and code a simulation base off our cookbook code examples
+* Design and code a simulation based on our cookbook code examples
-* Using our parametric component technology we help you design a series of products
+* Using our parametric component technology, we help you design a series of products
-* Using assembly scripts you can verify the assembly process
+* Using our assembly scripts you can verify the assembly process
-* Once built and running, augmented reality helps you visualize the physics behind what you are seeing
+* Once built and running, our augmented reality scripts help you visualize the physics behind what you are seeing

 Typical scenario

 * Create a 3D simulation of some aspect of the solar system
 * Design and build an [orrery]( https://en.wikipedia.org/wiki/Orrery ) that demonstrates the aspect
-* Use Google Cardboard, Microsoft Halo, Magic Leap or other augmented reality device to view the physics that occurring
+* Use Google Cardboard, Microsoft Halo, Magic Leap or other augmented reality device to view the orrery with graphice overlaid that show the physics that's occurring

-## 4. Markets
+## 4. Markets / Where

 Follow [Pareto principle]( https://en.wikipedia.org/wiki/Pareto_principle )